Subscribe to My Mailing List Sign up with your email address to receive news and updates on paintings, exhibitions and collaborations.

 ARTIST STATEMENT & CLIENT LIST

-A proud export of Ghana, His talent and God-given gift was nurtured in his motherland and polished in the United Kingdom.
-These worlds merge together in his art where traits his African descent and life in Europe thus far, can be seen as a consistent influence in the narratives of his pieces.
+A proud export of Ghana, Koby's talent and God-given gift were nurtured in his homeland and later refined in the United Kingdom.
+These two worlds blend seamlessly in his art, where the influences of his African heritage and life in Europe consistently shape the narratives he presents.

-The latter of which featured Koby’s artwork painted on a limited edition fleet of Mercedes Smart Cars as well as his own limited watch collaboration with Singaporean luxury brand, LyttLabs.
-He also worked on J Hus’s clothing line and capsule collection: "The Ugliest" where he coined the designs for the scarfs and the lining of the jackets.
+Among his standout achievements, Koby’s artwork was featured on a limited edition fleet of Mercedes Smart Cars and in a bespoke watch collection created in collaboration with the Singaporean luxury brand LyttLabs.
+He also designed pieces for J Hus’s clothing line and capsule collection titled "The Ugliest," including scarf designs and jacket linings.

-He has also gone ahead to have yearly exhibitions since 2014 with various galleries all over the UK and internationally.
-He's had the opportunity to collaborate with the British Council and The British High Commission; to which he was commissioned to create a live painting at the 2019 Afrochella concert, at the El Wak stadium in Accra, Ghana.
+Since 2014, Koby has held annual exhibitions at galleries across the United Kingdom and internationally.
+In 2019, he was commissioned by the British Council and the British High Commission to create a live painting at the Afrochella concert held at El Wak Stadium in Accra, Ghana.

-In 2023, after his successful group exhibition in Los Angeles with Goodmother gallery, Koby was selected by Gagosian's Associate Director, Peju Oshin to exhibit in the yearly prestigious ING DISCERNING EYE exhibition at the Mall Gallery
+In 2023, following a successful group exhibition in Los Angeles with Goodmother Gallery, Koby was selected by Peju Oshin, Associate Director at Gagosian, to exhibit in the prestigious ING Discerning Eye exhibition at the Mall Galleries.

-In 2013, Koby founded Kobmart as a platform to exhibit his works and manage his day to day activities as an artist.
+In 2013, Koby founded Kobmart, a platform for exhibiting his work and managing his career as an artist.

 Using Format